-Dynamic clock/frequency scaling is a proven method to reduce power consumption.
-The ADuCM3027/ADuCM3029 processors have a flexible clock architecture that allows dynamic modification of the CPU and peripheral clock frequencies.
+Dynamic clock and/or frequency scaling is a proven method to reduce power consumption.
+The ADuCM4050 processors have a flexible clock architecture that allows dynamic modification of the CPU and peripheral clock frequencies.
 A combination of clock dividers and a phase-locked loop (PLL) provides flexibility in deriving an optimum system clock frequency that guarantees system performance while keeping the power consumption low, as compared to a fixed clock scheme.
-Programmable clock dividers are available to generate the clocks in the system, and the divisors can be configured on-the-fly.
+Programmable clock dividers are available to generate the clocks in the system, and the divisors can be configured while the code is running.

-Figure 30 plots the power consumption of the ADuCM3027/ADuCM3029 processors when computing prime numbers with the following conditions:
+Figure 13 plots the power consumption of the ADuCM4050 processors when computing prime numbers with the following conditions:

-- VBAT = 3.0 V
+- $V{BAT} = 3.0 \text{ V}$

-- HCLK = PCLK (the source of the root clock is HFOSC)
+- $\text{HCLK} = \text{PCLK}$ (the source of the root clock is HFOSC)

 - Buck converter disabled

 - Cache disabled

-Figure 30.
+Figure 13.
 Impact of Core Clock Frequency on Active Mode Power Consumption